Fire Path

 Introduction

-But is it really suitable for everyone?
+But here's the question: does it really work for everyone?

 Where Did the 4% Rule Come From?